ritawatson [at] aol.com

 Rita Watson is a journalist, editor, and policy specialist.
 A columnist on relationships and health, she has been a guest on numerous radio and television programs, including two appearances on the NBC Today Show and most recently London Talk Radio 97.3 FM.

 Her career began at The New York Times.
-She blogs weekly for Psychology Today and is a regular editorial page columnist writing Op-ed features for The Providence Journal.
-She is also one of the Relationship Columnists for the paper’s “Lifebeat” section and contributes to health news in “Thrive.”
+She blogs weekly for Psychology Today and is a relationship columnist for The Providence Journal’s ”All About You” section and writes a spirituality column for the Journal’s ”Thrive” section and a health column that often focuses on the elderly and parenting.

 Yale years, Medicine and Law: